Top 20 HR challenges in 2026 and how to solve them

 Get a demo

-Between economic whiplash, AI disruption, and the Great Employee Shrug (A.K.A. low engagement), HR leaders are juggling more flaming swords than ever — with one hand tied behind their back.
+Between economic uncertainties, AI disruption, and low employee engagement across the board, HR leaders are facing more workplace challenges than ever.
 But good news: while the challenges are real, the solutions are within reach.
 Especially if you know where to look (spoiler alert: recognition plays a starring role).

 Because let’s face it — employees aren’t asking for miracles.
 They’re asking to be seen.